ZCU102 Quick start

 All the products described on this page include ESD (electrostatic discharge) sensitive devices.
 Electrostatic charges as high as 4000V readily accumulate on the human body or test equipment and can discharge without detection.
 Although the boards feature ESD protection circuitry, permanent damage may occur on devices subjected to high-energy electrostatic discharges.
 Therefore, proper ESD precautions are recommended to avoid performance degradation or loss of functionality.
 This includes removing static charge on external equipment, cables, or antennas before connecting to the device.

-This guide provides quick instructions on how to setup the Eval-ADRV903x on:
+This guide provides quick instructions on how to setup the EVAL-ADRV903x on:

 Using Linux as software